 2 chicken breasts, diced

 Small bunch of chopped coriander

 Salt to taste

 Heat the oil in a wok over a medium heat before adding the diced chicken and the sambal ulek.
 Stir everything constantly to coat the chicken in the sambal.
-When the chicken has taken colour on all sides, about 4 minutes, tip in the coconut milk and the carrots.
-Bring to a simmer and then turn the heat as low as possible.
-Cook for 10 minutes.
+When the chicken has taken colour on all sides, about 4 minutes, tip in the water and coconut milk, add the carrots.
+Bring to a simmer and then turn the heat as low as possible, allow to cook for 10 minutes.